top of page

 I do not know for sure how the general population sees psychologists, but as someone who went to psychologists for more than a decade, I can confidently say that psychologists are not the same to the mind as medical professionals are to our bodies.
 Unlike medical doctors, psychologists don't heal.
 They might help us solve problems or better understand ourselves; however, if you want to be mentally stable, the solution is not to pay loads of cash to psychologists, but to destroy the roots of your problems instead.

-I wrote how I done it personally in a certain miniseries on Philosocom called Accepting Reality.
+I wrote how I did it personally in a certain miniseries on Philosocom called Accepting Reality.

 During the time I lived in my previous apartment, I had a very terrible neighbor who would always scream when annoyed.
 Sometimes she would even wake me up while I was asleep.
 Despite my countless efforts to make her understand that I am highly sensitive to noise, she did not care, and was convinced that I was trying to harass her, or worse, to physically harm her (which wasn't true at all).